weic6/FlightHub-Insights/README.md

 - [ ] Re-configure the front end using React
 - [ ] Add ORM to prevent SQL injection
 - [ ] Lump private info in .env file
+- [ ] Since there are so many rows, try retrieve 20 rows at a time